nemanjaone/nemanjaone/README.md

 - 👋 Hi, I’m @nemanjaone
 - 👀 I’m interested in software development and machine learning.
-- 🌱 I’m currently learning python 3!
+- 🌱 I’m currently learning python, html, css, and javascript!
 - 💞️ I’m looking to collaborate on any SWE project that I can learn from.
 - 📫 How to reach me: zzirNemus@gmail.com